jpaulm/fbp-etl/src/com/jpaulmorrison/Step10/README.md

 For now, we will still list the table rows (on the console), but it doesn't make sense to turn `Book` into a Java `String`, as we don't know what the next process in the network will be, plus we will probably want to update a table or tables on the output end, which will need "book"s unchanged, so the Book object should be output as is.

-`WriteToConsole` cannot accept "book" objects as input, so we will add a process to turn `Book` into `String`, as shown in the diagram below (the component name hasn't been filled in as we don't yet know what we will be using here).
+`WriteToConsole` cannot accept "book" objects as input, so we will add a process to turn `Book` into `String`, as shown in the diagram below.
 We could build an ad hoc component to fill this gap, but in fact we can use reflection to build a generalized component, which not only displays the fields, but also shows their names as well, plus the class name.

 ![Next Phase](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step10/docs/Step10.png "Next phase")

-We have built a component called `WriteObjectsToConsole.java` which implements the latter suggestion - it took about 15 minutes to write!
-It can be found in https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/jdbcstuff/core/components/WriteObjectsToConsole.java .
-So in the above diagram, the class of the process labelled "Books to Strings" can be taken to be `WriteObjectsToConsole.java`.
+We have built a component called `WriteObjectsToConsole.java` which implements the latter suggestion - it took about 20 minutes to write!
+It can be found in https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/jdbcstuff/core/components/WriteObjectsToConsole.java.
 The output of `ReadJDBC.java` and the input of `WriteObjectsToConsole.java` can no longer assume Java Strings, so this restriction has been removed from their annotations.

-Here is the output of `WriteObjectsToConsole.java`:
+Here is a sample of the output from `WriteObjectsToConsole.java`:

 ![Output of WriteObjectsToConsole.java](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step10/docs/Step10-2.png "Output of WriteObjectsToConsole")